 It was recognised by the anaesthetic department that simulation skills and drills training would be an efficient way of keeping staff up to date in essential but infrequently used emergency skills.
-The simulation faculty delivered training once every four months that was open to the whole department and extended to CCU and theatre staff.
+The simulation faculty delivered training once every four months that was open to the whole department as part of governance (and extended to CCU and theatre staff).
 This included chest drain insertion training, scalpel cricothyroidotomy, tracheostomy related emergencies management and intraosseous needle insertion.

-Simulation faculty development programme
+Sim faculty development programme

-During Covid-19 all non-essential face-to-face training across the NHS halted and external access to simulation faculty courses was no longer possible.
-The simulation team looked to develop their own faculty development programme, with four to six half-days per year for faculty to book on to.
+During Covid-19 all non-essential face to face training across the NHS halted and external access to sim faculty courses was no longer possible.
+The sim team looked to develop their own sim faculty development programme, with 4-6 half-days per year for faculty to book onto.
 The inaugural half-day included training on effective debriefing and the role of the surgical faculty.